underscoreio/ditl-crm/README.md

 This will start the project on http://localhost:8080/

-First time you run it, libraries will be downloaded.
+First time you run it, libraries will be downloaded from the internet....

 ## Example API calls

-These examples use [HTTPie][httpie]:
+These examples use [HTTPie][httpie] to call the server:

 * List all customers:  `http :8080/customers`  (with cURL this would be `curl http://localhost:8080/customers`)